 TEASER TUESDAY for books 3 & 4

 Can't get enough?
-Text DONNIA to 345345 to SUBSCRIBE to the newsletter and stay on top of what's happening, events, book releases and more!
+Text DONNIA to 33777 to SUBSCRIBE to the newsletter and stay on top of what's happening with events, book releases and more!

 Where do I start?
 This book had me laughing, crying, and not wanting to put it down.
 The H is the man of my dreams 😍.
 The h got on my nerves a few times but it was nice watching her grow.
 I would recommend this book 💯💯